-The Jerónimos Monastery in Belem, Lisbon is one of the jewels of the city.
-Discover the beautiful architecture and history of this iconic landmark with our guide to the Jerónimos Monastery.
+The Jerónimos Monastery in Lisbon is one of the city’s must-see spots.
+Discover the beautiful architecture and history of this iconic landmark in Belem with my practical guide to visiting the Jerónimos Monastery.

 At 17 I was a dutiful diarist, so I can tell you exactly what I thought of the Jerónimos Monastery the first time…